 Submission of a case it not a guarantee of service.

-- All donkeys being considered must have a completed Rescue Case Form and Number on file.
+- All equine being considered must have a completed Rescue Case Form and Number on file.

 - Law Enforcement will be given preferential treatment.

-- Donkeys become the sole property of Peaceful Valley Donkey Rescue.
+- All equine become the sole property of Peaceful Valley Donkey Rescue and its affiliates.

-- PVDR will not guarantee that surrendered donkeys will remain together.
+- PVDR/LMMR will not guarantee that surrendered donkeys will remain together.

 - Donkeys will not be accepted from known breeders unless ALL breeding stock is surrendered.

-- All donkey rescue cases must be pre-approved by the Rescue Case Administrator.
+- All rescue cases must be pre-approved by the Rescue Case Administrator.

 - A release of ownership must be signed by surrendering party.